mouracamila/ecoleta-mobile/README.md

 Ecoleta is a Web and Mobile application to help people find collection points for recycle.
 This Aplication was developed during NLW, event by RocketSeat.

-The Ecoleta project was tree partes, this repository is a mobile aplication.
+The Ecoleta project has three parts, this repository is a mobile application.
 The backend is available here [ecoleta-serv](https://github.com/mouracamila/ecoleta-serv) And the frontend application here [ecoleta-mobile](https://github.com/mouracamila/ecoleta-web)